 The Neural Substrates of Attachment in Children

-The Neural Substrates of Attachment in Parents
+The Neural Substrates of Attachment and Caregiving in Parents

-Parents (both mothers and fathers) are also performing two social emotional tasks in the fMRI scanner, comprising an emotional facial expression processing task from own versus unknown children, as well as a virtual ball-tossing game with the own versus an unknown child.
-Attachment in adults is measured with the self-report questionnaire Experiences in Close Relationships revised (ECR-R), the Adult Attachment Interview (AAI), as well as video-ratings of the parent-child interaction.
-These data are acquired in association with the D-CARE and M-CARE projects (see here).
+Parents (both mothers and fathers) from a different study also performed two social emotional tasks in the fMRI scanner, comprising an emotional facial expression processing task from own versus unknown children, as well as a virtual ball-tossing game with the own versus an unknown child.
+Furthermore, parents’ brain anatomy was obtained with a structural scan.

 Attachment in parents was assessed with the self-report questionnaire Experiences in Close Relationships revised (ECR-R) as well as the Adult Attachment Interview (AAI).
 Video-ratings of a parent-child interaction task (during fNIRS hyperscanning – see here) and parent self-reports pertaining to parent-child relationship quality and caregiving were also collected.
 These data are part of the D-CARE and M-CARE projects (see here).